opencog/link-grammar/bindings/js-npm/README.md

 Which will install, clean, compile, and test the project.

-# Documentation

-*Review list of Grammar Links [here](<http://www.link.cs.cmu.edu/link/dict/>)*.

-#
+## Design
 The parser is built using the awesome ffi library which allows us to communicate with a native library under the covers.
 Along with ffi, we also use ref library to reference the native objects used by the library.

     ffi = require 'ffi'
     ref = require 'ref'